J. W. Westcott II: Operation

 Any mail addressed to members of ships' crews on vessels transiting the Detroit River can be delivered to them via J. W. Westcott II by being addressed "Vessel Name, Marine Post Office, Detroit, Michigan, 48222."
-The US postal zip code 48222 is exclusive to the floating post office and its ship addressees; as of 2016, the boat has a contract with the US Postal Service through 2021.
+The US postal zip code 48222 is exclusive to the floating post office and its ship addressees; as of 2016, the boat had a contract with the US Postal Service through 2021.
 The mail is delivered to the appropriate ships (mainly lake freighters) as they transit the Detroit River, utilizing ropes and buckets.

 Sinking

 On 23 October 2001, J. W. Westcott II sank in the deep water under the Ambassador Bridge while caught in the wake of Norwegian oil tanker MT Sidsel Knutsen.
 The captain and one other crew member were killed; the two passengers, both pilots, were rescued.
 J. W. Westcott II was later salvaged, refurbished and returned to service.